-In addition to teaching medical assisting courses for the Community College of Vermont, I have taught at Goddard College in the Education and Licensure Program and the Health Arts and Science Program.
-I also had the opportunity to develop and facilitate the Greater Phoenix Area’s Young Adult Writers Program for Arizona State University for several years.
-For the last ten years, I have been immersed in medical terminology as well as engaged in my teaching activities, recently completing the revision of Exploring Medical Language.
-I just finished revising Basic Medical Language, Fifth Edition.
+In addition to teaching for CCV, I have taught for Goddard College in the Education and Licensure and the Health Arts and Science programs.
+I also had the opportunity to develop and facilitate the Greater Phoenix Area’s Young Adult Writing Project for Arizona State University.
+For the last twenty-five years or so, I have been immersed in medical terminology as well as teaching.
+I have recently completed the revision of Basic Medical Language and will begin the revision of Exploring Medical in early 2023.

-In addition to writing and teaching, I am a full-time mother to a third-grader and preschooler.
-I fully understand the balancing act required to meet professional, academic, and family responsibilities.
-And though I am thoroughly dedicated to my academic and professional roles, being “Mommy” brings me boundless joy.
+In addition to writing and teaching, I am a full-time mother of two beautiful daughters.
+I have an understanding of the balancing act required to meet professional, academic, and family responsibilities.
+And though I am thoroughly dedicated to my academic and professional roles, being a parent brings so much joy.

 Educational Background: MA, Transformative Language Arts, Goddard College; MEd, Secondary Education, Arizona State University; BS, Business and Public Administration, University of Arizona.

 Myrna LaFleur Brooks

 I first taught medical terminology in 1970, a two-credit course at GateWay Community College in Phoenix, Arizona.
 Using the textbook titled, The Elements of Scientific and Specialized Terminology, by Brunner and Berkowitz, I learned to teach medical terminology using the word-part method.

 Since the book only dealt with terms built from word parts, I was interested in a book that would broaden the offering to medical terms not built from word parts.